Friday, January 30, 2026

 Marigold dispatches a guard to the catwalk, but he returns, reporting that no one is there anymore.

-Mon and Luba go to the gala, along with Sir Sergeii, the conductor of the orchestra, the stage director, and a few others.
-The prop crew will work through the night to fix all broken props, while the costumes spend the night building another bear costume.
+Mon and Luba go to the gala, along with Sir Sergeii, Solomiya, the conductor of the orchestra, Lilia the stage manager, and a few others.
+Marigold and the prop crew will work through the night to fix all broken props, while Branna and her costumiers spend the night building another bear costume.

 Friday, July 8, 1066 SE, continued

-Carriages take them to House Volkov’s estate, the Wolf Landing, which is so named because the family is pretty rigid and "unmoving,” and claims to control the political flow of the area.
-House Volkov wants everyone to know exactly whose territory they're stepping into.
+Sir Sergeii’s carriage takes them to House Volkov’s estate, the Wolf Landing, which is so named because the family is pretty rigid and "unmoving,” and claims to control the political flow of the area.
+House Volkov wants everyone to know exactly whose territory they're stepping into when they enter the Wolf Landing.

-Danylo then says "You bask in the glow of a dying hearth, Ambassador.
+After the bald man and his cronies leave laughing, Ambassador Volodymyr identifies him to Mon as Sir Danylo Zhiva, of House Zhiva.
+Sir Zhiva has been harassing the Ambassador for the last month.
+The Ambassador is perplexed as to his hostility.
+Sir Zhiva returns later in the night and threatens the Ambassador: "You bask in the glow of a dying hearth, Ambassador.
 But even now, the shadows grow long.
 There are stars—black and cold—that do not care for your 'arts' or your 'refinement.'
-When the Black Sun rises, I wonder... will your pretty singers be able to drown out the sound of a kingdom being purged of its... excesses?”
+When the Black Sun rises, I wonder... will the art you profer to like, and their pretty singers, be able to drown out the sound of a kingdom being purged of its... excesses?”

 Mon tells the Ambassador about the Black Sun project and the cult behind it.
-They may be ready to coop or overthrow the King.
+They may be ready to co-op or overthrow the King.
 The Cardinal may be behind this.
-The Ambassador reports that Danylo is a loyal supporter of the Cardinal
+The Ambassador reports that Sir Zhiva is a loyal supporter of the Cardinal

-Mon and the Ambassador make an appointment lunch time on Saturday at the embassy.
+Ambassador Volodymyr expresses concerns that once Sir Zhiva leaves, his life is in danger.
+Mon and the Ambassador make an appointment to meet during lunchtime on Saturday at the embassy.

 When Mon returns to the South Gate Hotel, he finds the building in a frenzy.
-There have been a series of burglaries, and rooms were broken into.
+There have been a series of burglaries, and rooms have been broken into ...

 Friday, January 16, 2026